appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 Self-hosted Appcircle server utilizing Podman, can only be installed on Linux operating system.

-- CentOS 8 or later
+- CentOS Stream 8 or later
 - RHEL 8 or later

 :::info